Green Mission

 2012

-• The main building of the CHS is a historic house built in 1928 by Hartford inventor Curtis Veeder.
+• The main building of the CMCH is a historic house built in 1928 by Hartford inventor Curtis Veeder.
 The recent replacement of the original boiler with a state-of-the-art heating system will cut maintenance costs and reduce overall energy use, including a 9% reduction in our annual natural gas consumption.

 • An asbestos remediation project was completed on the first floor of the museum, improving the safety and health of the interior environment.